Jewish views on astrology

+Archaeology

+There are a handful of synagogues from the early Christian era with remarkably well-preserved zodiac mosaics, as part of greater tableax or alone.
+The layout is such: a sun god, presumed to be Helios rather than Shamash, surrounded by the twelve signs on a roundel, cornered into a square by the four seasons.

 In the Hebrew Bible

 As far as can be known from the Bible, astrology was not practiced in ancient Israel during the First Temple period.
 The Torah contains no references to astrology, and in the Nevi'im (Prophets) and Ketuvim (Writings), only obscure references to Babylonian astrologers exist.

 Two commandments in the Torah have been understood by some later authorities as a basis to forbid astrology:

 These commandments are understood by some rabbinic authorities as forbidding astrology, while others limit these mitzvot to other forms of soothsaying, and thus view astrology as permissible.